 Margaret M. Jastreboff and Pawel J. Jastreboff coined the term misophonia in 2001.
 Misophonia, along with a condition known as hyperacusis, is considered a decreased sound tolerance condition.
 Misophonia is sometimes called selective sound sensitivity syndrome.

-If you’ve ever felt irritated by a particular noise, it doesn’t necessarily mean you have misophonia.
+If you’ve ever felt annoyed by a particular noise, it doesn’t necessarily mean you have misophonia.
 Most people feel annoyed by certain sounds once in a while.
 For example, researchers found that sounds like nails on a chalkboard and an electric drill are generally annoying to most of us.
 This is because these sounds fall into the frequency range where our ears are most sensitive.
 On the other hand, people with misophonia experience an instant surge of negative emotions in reaction to common, everyday noises.
 They might experience painful misophonia symptoms daily depending on the source.

 Is Misophonia Real?

 If you have misophonia, you may be wondering if it’s a real condition or something you can easily control or make go away.
-Even though misophonia has not been studied as much as other conditions, it is a real sound sensitivity disorder that impacts mental, emotional and social health.
+Even though it has not been studied as much as other conditions, misophonia is a real sound sensitivity disorder that impacts mental, emotional and social health.
 Some individuals experience severe misophonia symptoms that affect their lives in major ways.
 For example, if someone can’t tolerate the sound of coworkers snacking, they might quit their job.